New Jersey Route 3: History

-The NJDOT is rebuilding the interchange at US 46 and Valley Road in Clifton.
+The New Jersey Department of Transportation is rebuilding the interchange at US 46 and Valley Road in Clifton.
 This project will reconfigure ramps, bring bridges up to standard, and will provide for three-lane connections between Route 3 and US 46.
 It is projected to cost more than $250 million.
 Construction on the first contract began in December 2015 with completion by October 2019.
 Construction on the second contract began in February 2020.
 In January 2022, the officials announced funding of a project to replace the 1934 eastbound bridge over the Hackensack River.
 The new bridge structure will be able to support adding light rail over the bridge in the future.
-The plan is to have a new light rail line from Secaucus Junction to MetLife Stadium and American Dream Meadowlands, but funding for the light rail is not immediately available.
+The plan is to have a new light rail line from Secaucus Junction to MetLife Stadium and American Dream, but funding for the light rail is not immediately available.

 In popular culture

 Route 3 was the inspiration for a story in The New Yorker in 2004 by Ian Frazier, for its iconic views of the Manhattan skyline.
 In this story, Frazier describes a bus journey along the route, mentioning scenes along the road such as traffic congestion, the Meadowlands Sports Complex, and the Tick Tock Diner off Route 3 in Clifton.
 He also described a walking journey he once took into New York City along Route 3, encountering heavy, noisy traffic speeding by and debris along the side of the road.

 In a Saturday Night Live sketch featuring Horatio Sanz and Derek Jeter, the fictional business "Derek Jeter's Taco Hole" is on Route 3 in Nutley, New Jersey between Kinko's and "El Duque's Shoe Repair".
 (Route 3 does not actually pass through Nutley.)